uio-bmi/immuneML/docs/source/ml_models.rst

 .. toctree::
    :maxdepth: 2

-To perform machine learning (ML) on the immune receptor sequence, one should execute the following workflow:
+To perform machine learning (ML) on the immune receptor sequences, one should execute the following workflow:

 1. Load or simulate the immune receptor data in order to obtain a valid dataset,
 2. Encode the data, using one of :ref:`Encodings` and then